When Baby Arrives Early – How Employers Can Help

-I was mum of a baby born at 23 weeks.
+In 2013 I was mum of a baby born at 23+6 weeks, arriving 16 weeks prematurely.
 My son underwent 5 surgical operations, 2 of them life-saving.
-He then spent 6 months in hospital before being able to come home.
-So I can speak from experience!
+He spent 6 months in NICU (the neonatal intensive care unit) in hospital before being able to come home.
+I had to wait 17 days after his birth before I could hold him for the first time.
+This blog is therefore underpinned with my lived experience.

 How can you as an employer make a difference?